 Patrick Peters, President

 Patrick has a passion for supporting and empowering youth in the community.
 He is the founder of the Bradford Teen Center, and served as its first director.
-He teaches third grade math and science at Bradford Elementary School, and is working on his Ph.D. in Educational Leadership, focusing on Curriculum and Instruction.
-You can reach him at email@example.com
+He works as an instructional coach in the Barre, VT school district, and is working on his Ph.D. in Educational Leadership, focusing on Curriculum and Instruction.
+You can reach him at firstname.lastname@example.org

 Jessica Paynter, Vice President